-Connectivity serves as an important indicator for properties of planar graphs.
-Another example is the following famous theorem of Tutte that provides a sufficient condition for Hamiltonicity.
-Its proof is beyond the scope of our lecture.
+Another example that illustrates the importance of the parameter connectivity is the following famous theorem of Tutte that provides a sufficient condition for Hamiltonicity.

-Theorem 2.32 (Tutte [29]).
+Theorem 2.37 (Tutte [31]).
 Every 4-connected planar graph is Hamiltonian.

 Moreover, for a given 4-connected planar graph a Hamiltonian cycle can also be computed in linear time [10].